samiramadan1980/Adding-Domain-User-to-Local-Administrators-Group/README.md

 # Adding-Local-Admin

-You can add an exsting domain user account to be a member to the Local Administrator group on your VM.
+You can add an exsting domain user account to be a member to the Local Administrator group specified VM.